XR-Robotics/.github/profile/README.md

 **XR Robotics** is an open-source initiative for developers and professionals in **XR**, **robotics**, and **AI**.
 We provide XRoboToolkit, a suite of cross-device SDKs, frameworks, and sample applications that enable **real-time remote robot teleoperation** through XR devices.

 The XRoboToolkit is maintained by PICO team.
-For more developer samples of PICO XR devices, visit [PICO Developer GitHub](https://github.com/Pico-Developer/)
+For more developer samples of PICO XR devices, visit [PICO Developer GitHub](https://github.com/Pico-Developer/).

-For more video demos, please follow our YouTube channel [@XRRobotics](https://www.youtube.com/@XRRobotics).
+For more video demos of XR Robotics, please follow our YouTube channel [@XRRobotics](https://www.youtube.com/@XRRobotics).

 ---